ajibs/stock-master/README.md

 # Stock Master

-Stay updated with the stock trends of companies you and friends care about..
+Stay updated with the stock trends of companies you and friends care about.

 Stock Master is a [FreeCodeCamp](https://www.freecodecamp.org/) Project.